Zarak

 Zarak is a 1956 CinemaScope adventure film directed by Terence Young with assistance from John Gilling and Yakima Canutt.
-Set in the Northwest Frontier (though filmed in Morocco), the film stars Victor Mature, Michael Wilding and Anita Ekberg and features Patrick McGoohan in a supporting role.
+Set in the Northwest Frontier of British India (though filmed in Morocco), the film stars Victor Mature, Michael Wilding and Anita Ekberg and features Patrick McGoohan in a supporting role.
 It was written by Richard Maibaum based on the 1949 book The Story of Zarak Khan by A.J.
 Bevan.

 Plot

 Zarak Khan is the son of chief Haji who is caught embracing one of his father's wives, Salma.
 Zarak's father sentences both to torture and death but they are saved by The Mullah, an imam.
 The exiled Zarak becomes a bandit chief and an enemy of the British Empire.